 - Fanfiction.net is banned in some ISPs on grounds that it was "abusive".

-Any form of media in Iran needs the permission of the Ministry of Islamic Culture for distribution, which sets an arbitrary array of rules subject to change at any time by the government.
-These rules include any form of pornography or sexual imagery (particularly centered on the display of the female form, which in the Islam religion, is taboo), political material not in agreement with the government's goals, and any form of communication criticizing Islam.
-These restrictions are often circumvented by physical and internet piracy, use of satellite dishes and illegal used book markets.
+Any form of media seeking distribution in Iran needs the permission of the Ministry of Islamic Culture, which sets an arbitrary array of rules subject to change at any time by the government.
+These rules include any form of pornography or sexual imagery (particularly centered on the display of the female form, which is taboo in Islam), political material disagreeing with the government's goals, and any form of communication criticizing Islam.
+These restrictions are often circumvented by physical and internet piracy, use of satellite dishes, and illegal used book markets.
+Film

 - The film 300, where the Persians are portrayed as slavering, inhuman monsters, if by an Unreliable Narrator, was banned in Iran.

-- The Lifetime Movie of the Week Not Without My Daughter, where the Persian men are portrayed as slavering, inhuman monsters note , was also banned in Iran.
+- The Lifetime Movie of the Week Not Without My Daughter, where Persian men are portrayed as slavering, inhuman monsters (which actually is no different from a normal Lifetime Movie of the Week, in which all men are portrayed as slavering, inhuman monsters), was also banned in Iran.

-- The Wrestler was considered Western propaganda just like the above two, likely because of The Ram's in-ring nemesis being named The Ayatollah.
+- The Wrestler was considered Western propaganda, likely because of The Ram's in-ring nemesis being named the Ayatollah.

-- Argo, a film about the rescue of six hostages during the Iranian Hostage Crisis is not suprisingly banned, but bootleg copies are selling very well.
+- Argo, a film about the rescue of six hostages during the Iranian Hostage Crisis, is not surprisingly banned, but bootleg copies are selling very well.

-- Battlefield 3 has been banned in Iran due to the game portraying Iran as one of the primary antagonists.
+- Battlefield 3 and ARMA 3 are banned in Iran for portraying Iran as one of the primary antagonists.

-- Pretty much anything created by members of the Baha'i Faith is banned in Iran.
-One newspaper was closed down in 2009 because it had an advertisement featuring a photo of a Baha'i temple.note
+- Anything created by members of the Baha'i Faith is banned in Iran.
+One newspaper was suspended in 2009 because it had an Indian tourism advertisement featuring a photo of a Baha'i temple.
+Unfortunately for the newspaper, one of the most prominent symbols of modern Delhi, and the photo in said ad, is a great big Baha'i temple.

-- The 1926 Committee on Evil Literature forbade the likes of News of the World, The People, Sunday Chronicle, Daily Mail, Vogue, Woman's Weekly, Woman's World, and Illustrated Police News — the tabloids mostly for lurid descriptions of violence and sex; the women's magazines mostly for discussing women's issues that are in conflict with what Irish women were brought up to believe (including an ad for depilatory cream).
+- The 1926 Committee on Evil Literature forbade the likes of News of the World, The People, Sunday Chronicle, Daily Mail, Vogue, Woman's Weekly, Woman's World, and Illustrated Police News.
+The tabloids were banned mostly for lurid descriptions of violence and sex; the women's magazines were banned mostly for discussing women's issues that are in conflict with what Irish women were brought up to believe (including an ad for depilatory cream).

 - Starting in the 1970s, the Irish government instituted a broadcasting ban on the IRA.
 In 1988, they added a similar ban which applied to all terrorist organizations in the UK.
 Both were lifted in 1994, but during this period, any material mentioning The Troubles was not broadcast.
 For example, the Star Trek: The Next Generation episode "The High Ground" had Data mention that Ireland was reunited in 2024 after a successful "terrorist" campaign.
 This comment would have seemed so controversial to both sides in The Troubles that it wasn't until 2006 that the full version was broadcast.